 DRAINING MY HALF OF THE LAKE

-Regular devourers of news know that the vaguely-scandalous acronym SCOTUS is really an intimate body part at all, but rather the Supreme Court of the United States.
+Regular devourers of news know that the vaguely-scandalous acronym SCOTUS is not really an intimate body part at all, but rather stands for the Supreme Court of the United States.
 Likewise, the President is regularly referred to as POTUS, and the First Lady FLOTUS and so on.
 But you have to be a real policy wonk to ring on a Jeopardy! clue reading “This definition, known as WOTUS, is one of the hottest environmental issues of the day.”

 The proper answer is “What are the Waters of the United States?”
 The definition of what streams, rivers, rivulets and trickles are considered the “waters of the United States,” and thus to be regulated by the Environmental Protection Agency, has been debated since the Obama administration redefined just about everything short of a Dasani bottle to be WOTUS, and thus reachable by EPA clean water regs.
 The Sixth Circuit United States Court of Appeals has already enjoined the U.S. Environmental Protection Agency from enforcing new “clean water rules.”
 The Court held, among other things, that the likelihood that the rules were unconstitutional is pretty substantial, because the rules are “facially suspect” (which is the judicial equivalent of holding one’s nose).